Lok Lo Ha

 Lok Lo Ha (落路下) is a village and valley northeast of Wo Liu Hang in Fo Tan, Sha Tin District, Hong Kong.

 Administration

 Lok Lo Ha is a recognized village under the New Territories Small House Policy.

 History

 Lok Lo Ha was historically a sea-shore village.
 A stone pier for the sampan ferry to Yuen Chau Kok was built at Lok Lo Ha in 1917.

+In February 2018, a KMB bus on route 872 passed by this stop, overturning a few stops later, killing 19.
+It has been noted that the name of the village literally means “falling down from the road”, which coincidentally describes the bus accident.